roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Well, I think so," Harold said, eyeing her carefully.
 Cori wondered if he would notice any of the marks.
 Surely, he had to suspect something was going on.
 A girl didn't just walk in with a skirt on and then lose it in the stairway without there being a helluva story behind it.
 "Mind if I ask how you lost it?"

  "Long story," Cori said, unable to think up a credible story off the top of her head.
 She should have thought this through before she came downstairs.
 "One of those silly things.
 You wouldn't believe me if I told you."
-Report_Story #3